sxzz/tsdown/docs/reference/cli.md

 Reuse configuration from Vite or Vitest.
 This allows you to extend or integrate with existing Vite or Vitest configurations seamlessly.

 See also [Extending Vite or Vitest Config](../guide/config-file.md#extending-vite-or-vitest-config-experimental).

+## `--report`, `--no-report`

+Enable or disable the generation of a build report.
+When `--report` is enabled, the build process will output a summary of the generated artifacts, including their file names and sizes, to the console.
+This is useful for analyzing the output and ensuring the build meets size expectations.